 Provides a reference guide for what expectations are for process results

-Visual Process documentation helps to show what quality of results are expected to result from a process.
+Visual Process documentation helps to show expected results.
 The documentation shows one possible path geared towards to these goals.
 Still, this does not mean that the documented process is the only way to our desired result.

 Offers context for projects and processes

 A process may include steps and procedures that apply only to an individual project.
 While future projects could share many of the same procedures, many things could also apply differently.
 Some of these differences may even be hard to notice from the outside looking in.

-Visual Process Documentation helps eliminate many of the questions that a participant in a process may have.
-This is because most of those procedures will be directly addressed in the documentation.
+Visual Process Documentation helps eliminate many of the questions that a new participant in a process may have because most of those procedures will be directly addressed in the documentation.
 This allows extra time that would be spent training other people to be focused in other areas where attention may be needed.
 It’s all about smarter work, not harder work.

 Sounds pretty good, doesn’t it?
 These and many other advantages of Visual Process Documentation show how it can be a powerful tool to use in many dynamic ways.
 With these advantages in mind, now is a good time to introduce a few best practices that will help you get the most out of your documentation.